Ahoy! Moby's bass player has landed in the Bay

 "The Beatles were the first band that I really loved as a kid, so it started from there.

-"I do like most genres, but then again bass players do tend to be quite diverse in their tastes."
+"I do like most genres, but bass players do tend to be quite diverse in their tastes."

 Eliason is also open to connecting with local musicians.